cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ### A.1 When a miner receives Graphysync request for producing future state

 ```
-input: genesis address;
+1. Receive the (genesis address); // this is the chain ID, TAU is 0x0;
-return: the future contractReceiptStateRoot for this chain, which is generated in B hamt_put
+2. If active on this chain, return: the future contractReceiptStateRoot for this chain, which is generated in B hamt_put
 ```
 ### A.2 For file relay, graphRelaySync（ relay, peer, cid, selector).
 File relay receive request for graphsync on content. graphsyncRelay(peerID, fileroot, selelctor_range). no need to setup connection to peer through relay, since know the peerID and root. file relay will setup connection will peers do a secondary graphysync